Skip to content ↓

 Appropriate

 CPD opportunities are designed to support teachers based on their career stage, experience and identified areas of development.
-For example, early career teachers access a large part of their professional development via the Early Career Framework Programme provided by University School London.
+For example, early career teachers access a large part of their professional development via the Early Career Framework Programme.

-Teachers at Aston are provided with the opportunity to engage in external CPD programmes, such as the range of National Professional Qualifications.
+Teachers at Aston are provided with the opportunity to engage in external CPD programmes, such as the range of National Professional Qualifications amid internal programmes such as the ACET Excellence Programmes.

-In addition, annually teachers engage in professional development on a range of essential areas, such as Safeguarding, SEN training, and frequent briefings regarding individual students with specific needs.
+In addition, teachers continually engage in professional development on a range of essential areas, such as Safeguarding, SEN training, and frequent briefings regarding individual students with specific needs.

 Review and Impact